12 Reasons to Invest in Digital Marketing Strategy

 Your website can’t promote itself.
 It’s like a helpless little digital baby, and it needs you to give it constant care so it can grow and, in turn, grow your business.

 Each dollar and minute you invest in digital marketing strategy has a clear ROI that impacts your bottom line.
-The best part is that all of these moving pieces work together, boosting the effects of one another.
+The best part is that all of these moving pieces work together, boosting the impact of one another.
 Let’s take a look.

 The ROI of SEO